toolforge/paws/readme.md

 cd paws

-AWS provides some very core features on top of which people can build stuff.
+PAWS provides some very core features on top of which people can build stuff.
 Notebooks

 It provides Jupyter notebooks (previously known as IPython Notebooks)